ez8-co/yapi/README.md

 - 64-bit OS compatible support of `X64Call`.
 - Finish shell codes that more than 6 arguments for `YAPICall`.
 - Support to fetch specified bit module for `YAPICall` (32-bit or 64-bit).
-- Same function call automatically.
+- Same function call (clone call) automatically in remote process.
+- Support other 7 optional inject methods.

 # Misc